Best Way to Cook Live Lobster and Lobster Tail at Home

 You’ve come this far.
 You’ve procured the best Maine lobster in the sea, but hold your shell crackers…you ruined it!
 The cooking part was all wrong!
-We’ll walk you through every step of making sure your prized catch is cooked perfectly.
+We’ll walk you through every step to ensure your prized catch is cooked perfectly.

 How to Cook Lobster